-I live in rome and I have to tell you that rome is everything but not a tourist city,well of courser there-s a number of tourists more higher than milan but it's a unique city with its little beautiful street and the most beautiful is to see how living in centre is similar to live in a little village with all that is ancient and unique.wirh its big park and ruins it takes you to another world and is not cahotic if you know the right places to go..well..is your decision of course,so best wishes!!! over 5 years ago
+I live in rome and I have to tell you that rome is everything but not a tourist city,well of courser there-s a number of tourists more higher than milan but it's a unique city with its little beautiful street and the most beautiful is to see how living in centre is similar to live in a little village with all that is ancient and unique.wirh its big park and ruins it takes you to another world and is not cahotic if you know the right places to go..well..is your decision of course,so best wishes!!! almost 6 years ago

 I'd have to agree that Rome is magnificent.
 I've been to Italy on a number of occassions and still find Rome very much alive - tourists or no tourists!
 If you've never been before, the many sights tourists often go are still wonderful, Trevi Fountain or Spanish steps late at night can be very romantic, and the Roman Pantheon was built 2,000 years ago and remains the world's largest unreinforced concrete dome.

 Then there is the other way to look at Rome: just wander.
 Get lost, you can always use a map to find your way back.
 These are the best experiences I've had in this wonderful city ... piping hot street pizza with the locals during a thunderstorm, quiet streets and parks with nothing to see except real life.